The Division of Optimization at Linköping University

 Over the years, the research topics within the group have varied considerably.
 Areas of applications include traffic planning, transportation and routing, optimal design, forestry, railway, road maintenance, telecommunications, finance, production planning, staff scheduling, and radiation therapy.
 Within basic research, we have a long and strong tradition in decomposition methods for large-scale optimization, such as Dantzig-Wolfe decomposition and column generation, Benders decomposition, and Lagrangian relaxation and subgradient optimization.

 The first doctoral degrees were awarded to Siv Schéele in 1977, Kurt Jörnsten in 1980, and Åsa Hallefjord in 1984.
 To date, 43 doctoral degrees have been awarded.
 Out of these doctors, 16 have later been appointed associate professors (docent), and out of these, ten have also become full professors.
 Out of these, four are today active at other universities.

-The Division of Optimization currently consists of two full professors (Kaj Holmberg and Torbjörn Larsson), one associate professor (Oleg Burdakov), two assistant professors (Elina Rönnberg and Nils-Hassan Quttineh), and a few PhD students.
+The Division of Optimization currently consists of two full professors (Kaj Holmberg and Torbjörn Larsson), one associate professor (Oleg Burdakov), two assistant professors (Elina Rönnberg and Nils-Hassan Quttineh), and a few doctoral students.

 Earlier members of the division include professors Karen Aardal, Sven Erlander, Maud Göthe-Lundgren, Kurt Jörnsten, Per Olov Lindberg, Jan Lundgren, Athanasios (Sakis) Migdalas, Subhash C. Narula, Michael Patriksson, Mikael Rönnqvist, Peter Värbrand and Di Yuan.